-Below lists several funding and scholarship opportunities available to North Carolina-based Family Medicine residents and those currently in practice.
+Below lists several funding and scholarship opportunities available to North Carolina-based Family Medicine residents and family physicians already in practice.

 If you have questions regarding these sources, please contact Tracie Hazelett (919) 980-5357 or by email at firstname.lastname@example.org.